greenw0lf/talking-clock/README.md

 Polish people say `It's <hour>`.

 The minute can determine a different grammatical case for the hour.
-If 1 <= minutes <= 30, we use the possessive form, otherwise we use the non-possessive one (in the audio file names, they can be found as the numbers that end in "th" and "tha" respectively).
+If 1 <= minutes <= 30, we use the genitive (pertaining to "whose", belonging to an entity, possessive) form, otherwise we do not. (in the audio file names, they can be found as the numbers that end in "th" and "tha" respectively).

 Special cases: